-By the middle of the 19th century, when Japan began actively trading with other countries after over two centuries of self-imposed seclusion, the Chin was often offered as a highly prized gift to naval officers or sold to visiting traders and sailors.
-This led to their gradual introduction in Western Countries.
+By the middle of the 19th century, when Japan began actively trading with other countries after over two centuries of self-imposed seclusion, the Japanese chin was often offered as a highly prized gift to naval officers or sold to visiting traders and sailors.
+This led to their gradual introduction in Western countries.

-The breed was first recognized by the AKC in 1888 and is often also referred to as a Japanese Spaniel.
-The Chin is closely related to the Pekingese.
+The breed was first recognized by the AKC in 1888 and is often also referred to as a Japanese spaniel.
+The Japanese chin is closely related to the Pekingese.

 Japanese Chin Care

-While the Japanese Chin has a long, smooth, soft and glossy coat, it is not as challenging to maintain as other long-haired breeds as they do not tend to mat.
-It is recommended that their coat is brushed out at least weekly though and this is especially important when they go through their seasonal shedding.
-Their coat will not require any clipping or scissoring.
+The Japanese chin's coat does not tend to mat, but it's best to regularly attend to it so it does not tangle.
+It is recommended that the dog's coat is brushed out at least weekly though and this is especially important when it goes through its seasonal shedding.
+The dog's coat will not require any clipping or scissoring.

-The breed is known for having nails that grow very quickly, so it is important to ensure that they are always kept trimmed to an appropriate length.
+The breed is known for having nails that grow very quickly, so it is important to ensure that your dog's nails are always kept trimmed to an appropriate length.

-The Chin is an intelligent breed but they can have a reputation for being stubborn, so a little patience and extra perseverance may be required when it comes to training.
+The chin is an intelligent breed but they can have a reputation for being stubborn, so a little patience and extra perseverance may be required when it comes to training.
 Many owners of this breed potty train their Japanese chin.
 You can toilet train this breed at any age though it is best done when the puppy is between eight and 12 weeks old.

 Common Health Problems

-- Ophthalmic Problems: The breed may be prone to cataracts, dry eye (also known as Keratoconjunctivitis Sicca), entropion (when the eyelid can fold inwards) and corneal abrasions
+- Ophthalmic Problems: The breed may be prone to cataracts, dry eye (also known as Keratoconjunctivitis Sicca), entropion (when the eyelid can fold inwards), and corneal abrasions.

-- GM2 gangliosidosis, also known as Tay-Sachs disease, which is a neurological condition that can be fatal and has been known to affect the breed.
-DNA testing will ensure the disease would not be passed on
+- GM2 Gangliosidosis: This condition is also known as Tay-Sachs disease.
+It is a neurological condition that can be fatal and has been known to affect the breed.
+DNA testing will ensure the disease would not be passed on.

 Diet and Nutrition

-While it can be easy to fall into the habit of free-feeding or spoiling with table scraps, the Chin can be prone to obesity, and it is important that they are fed a healthy, high-quality diet that is appropriately portion controlled.
+While it can be easy to fall into the habit of free-feeding or spoiling with table scraps, the Japanese chin can be prone to obesity and it must be fed a healthy, high-quality diet that is appropriately portion controlled.

 Where to Adopt or Buy a Japanese Chin

-If you are buying a Japanese Chin puppy, it is incredibly important to do your research and seek out a reputable breeder.
+If you are buying a Japanese chin puppy, it is incredibly important to do your research and seek out a reputable breeder.
 The breeder should perform the appropriate genetic health checks on the parents, and the puppies should have the best start, staying with mom in a nurturing home environment.
 Expect to pay $1,500 to $2,500 for a puppy.

-While the breed is not a common one, it is possible to adopt a Chin from a shelter or a breed specific rescue.
+While the breed is not a common one, it is possible to adopt a Japanese chin from a shelter or a breed-specific rescue.
 Dog adoption can be a hugely rewarding experience.

 More Dog Breeds and Further Research

-It is important that you do as much research as possible regarding whether you can offer the right type of home for a Japanese Chin, that you seek out a reputable breeder or consider the rewarding adoption route, and that you consider reaching out to other owners of the breed for a more in-depth insight too.
+It is important to fully research what it's like to own a Japanese chin.
+Seek out a reputable breeder or consider the rewarding adoption route, and also consider reaching out to other owners of the breed for in-depth insight.

-If you are interested in similar breeds, you may also wish to consider the following:
+If you are interested in similar breeds to the Japanese chin, you may also wish to consider the following: